Active mechanics reveal molecular-scale force kinetics in living oocytes: Materials and Methods

 \subsection{Optical Tweezer Setup}

 The optical tweezer system utilizes a near infrared fiber laser ($\lambda=1064$ nm, YLM-1-1064-LP, IPG, Germany) that passes through a pair of acousto-optical modulators (AA-Optoelectronics, France) to control the intensity and deflection of the trapping beam.
 The laser is coupled into the beam path via dichroic mirrors (ThorLabs) and focused into the object plane by a water immersion objective (60x, 1.2 NA, Olympus).
 The condenser is replaced by a long distance water immersion objective (40x , 0.9 NA, Olympus) to collect the light and imaged by a 1:4 telescope on a InGaAs quadrant photodiode (QPD) (G6849, Hamamatsu).
-The resulting signal is amplified by a custom built amplifier system (Oeffner Electronics, Germany) and digitized at a 500 kHz sampling rate and 16 bit using an analog input card (6353, National Instruments, Austin, TX, USA).
+The resulting signal is amplified by a custom built amplifier system (Oeffner Electronics, Germany) and digitized at a 500 kHz sampling rate and 16 bit using an analog input card (PCIe-6353, National Instruments, Austin, TX, USA).
 All control of the experimental hardware is executed using LabVIEW (National Instruments).
-Optical trapping of endogenous vesicles was calibrated similarly as in \cite{23820071,23404705}, where the high-frequency fluctuations ($f>500$ Hz) are thermal in origin \cite{25126787,24876498}.
-For direct measurement of violation of the fluctuation dissipation theorem (FDT), laser tracking interferometry is used first to measure the spontaneous fluctuations of the vesicle, followed immediately by active microrheology to measure the mechanical properties of the local environment surrounding the vesicle.
+Optical trapping of endogenous vesicles was calibrated similarly as in \cite{23820071,23404705}, where the high-frequency fluctuations ($f>500$ Hz) from the fluctuation and response measurements are aligned to determine the trap stiffness \cite{25126787,24876498}.
+This approach assumes that the high frequency motion is dominated by thermal fluctuations so that the fluctuation dissipation theorem (FDT) holds in this regime.
+For direct measurement of violation of the FDT, laser tracking interferometry is used first to measure the spontaneous fluctuations of the vesicle, followed immediately by active microrheology to measure the mechanical properties of the local environment surrounding the vesicle.